chaynHQ/build-your-own-case-without-a-lawyer/en/02 - How to use this guide/How to use this guide.md

-#IS THIS GUIDE FOR ME?
+#I S THIS GUIDE FOR ME?
 If you are a victim of any form of domestic violence or abuse, and have limited access to resources, you can use this guide as a tool to help build a case against the perpetrator without having to spend money for legal counsel.
 You can find more information about what constitutes domestic violence and abuse below, as well as on the Chayn, Chayn India and Chayn Pakistan websites.
 Although this guide is meant primarily for those suffering from domestic violence, you may still find sections of this guide useful if you’ve endured or are enduring any injustice.
 If you’re worried about someone close to you, you can use this guide to help them.

 **In one line:** _this guide tells you how to build your own case if any injustice is being/has been done to you, without the help of a lawyer._